Vampire Dog: Plot

 In Transylvania, a woman in her kitchen cooks a jelly pudding.
 A dog suddenly appears from nowhere and eats the pudding when she leaves the kitchen.
 The woman witnesses the dog suddenly disappear.
 Back at home, the dog's owner questions who should look after the pet after his death.

 In Lugosi County, somewhere in North America, twelve-year-old Ace and his mother Susan arrive at their new home.
 Ace plays drums well but suffers from stage fright.
 Susan gets work as an additional music teacher at the local high school which will be closing after the current year.

 Though the current music teacher, who is also the school's principal, Barry Hickman, discourages students and doubts their skills, Susan thinks the right approach will help the kids.
 She involves the school in a talent show, which, if they win, will save the school from closure.
 Hickman assigns Ace to play drums, but Ace panics and falls off his stool.
 The other students record this; since Ace is also the son of the new teacher, he is teased and ostracized.
 Skylar befriends Ace, though she tries to hide it from the other students.

 Susan gets a letter from a notary: her late husband's father has died, and Ace has inherited his old dog, Fang.
 Later, a trunk is delivered; inside is apparently a regular dog.

 A television program shows an interview regarding a woman from Transylvania and the incident with the dog.
 Doctor Warhol sees the show, and is now sure: the legend of the vampire dog is true.
 Warhol is sure the DNA of the vampire dog will lead to a solution to create a cream that will stop the aging of human skin.
 She orders her assistant Frank to search for the vampire dog.

 The next day, Fang is outside, tied onto a long string.
 When Ace arrives from school, Fang hides in the shade under the deck.
-Once inside, Fang starts talking and blames Ace for putting him in the sun: he is allergic to sunlight.
+Once inside, Fang starts talking and blames Ace for putting him in the sun: he cannot go out in the sunlight.
 Ace faints, and Fang drags him to the couch.

 After Ace awakens, Fang explains that he is a 600-year-old vampire dog living on jelly pudding.
 Besides talking, Fang can hypnotize and run at almost the speed of light.
 Ace forbids Fang to tell his mother - she might faint and hurt herself.
 He decides not to tell his mother the dog needs jelly pudding to survive, so he smuggles Fang to school each day so the dog can seek pudding in the schools' kitchen and cafeteria.